Description

 About This Course

-The flora of North East England changes throughout the seasons bringing with it a succession of ‘must-see’ sights and beautiful spectacles.
-From the first spring bulbs and our awakening woodlands to summer orchids and the mass flowering of those pesky yellow composite flowers, each month brings with it something new and of course, a new set of challenges for those interested in wildflower identification.
+The flora of North East England shifts with the seasons, offering a succession of unmissable sights and striking floral displays.
+From the first spring bulbs and awakening woodlands to summer orchids and the mass flowering of those tricky yellow composites, each month reveals something new - and with it, fresh challenges for anyone passionate about wildflower identification.

 Accessibility Information

-These field courses are intended to be chatty, friendly, and informal.
-They should be suitable both for intermediate botanists who wish to take their interest further and explore new places and enthusiasts looking to gain a greater understanding of our region’s flora.
+These field courses are designed to be friendly, relaxed, and conversational.
+They are well-suited both to intermediate botanists keen to deepen their knowledge and explore new places, and to enthusiastic beginners eager to gain a broader understanding of the region’s flora.

 Trip Programme: